Kavya9294/twitterdsimplementation/cmd/web/README.txt

 In order to run the node clusters configured, please goto the $GOPATH(in this case, our project folder) , and execute the following command: etcd

+Run the cluster like so:
+go get go.etcd.io/etcd/etcdctl
+go get github.com/mattn/goreman

+(1) ./bin/goreman -f Procfile start

+Testing for Persistance:-

-Starting a node : This command is used to start the configured node ./bin/goreman run start etcd2
+Starting a node : This command is used to start the configured node (2) ./bin/goreman run start etcd2

-Deleting a node : This command is used to stop the configured node ./bin/goreman run stop etcd2
+Deleting a node : This command is used to stop the configured node (3) ./bin/goreman run stop etcd2

-To execute the Procfile:
-./bin/goreman -f Procfile start

 In order to validate the data being persistent on the nodes, please execute the following command:
-Navigate to the $GOPATH where etc has been imported.
-./src/go.etcd.io/etcd/bin/etcdctl --endpoints= localhost:22379 get "Post"
+(4) ./bin/etcdctl --endpoints=localhost:22379 get "Post"

+Run the above command once a few posts have been added.
+Run it again after stopping and starting node using commands (2) and (3) to check for persistance of data even when a node has been brought down and back up again.

 UI:-

 Open http://localhost:9090/
 Clear Cookies
-Check for new user : Enter username and password in the signup section(to check for sign up flow) We do not have any test data.
-Persistence if data is shown as when users are added and their posts are added.
+Check for new user : Enter username and password in the signup section(to check for sign up flow) Login with the same user details at http://localhost:9090/login to test for exisitng user.

 User Flow Description :-